 Playa El Cuco has everything a top-notch beach should have, a vast soft sandy shore, smooth waves, a relaxing atmosphere, and more.

-The dark sandy beach with vendor huts and seafood restaurants attract visitors from all parts of the country and some foreigners.
+The dark sandy beach with vendor huts and seafood restaurants attracts visitors from all parts of the country and some foreigners.

 3. El Tunco Beach

 El Tunco beach is a surfers paradise and a popular destination for backpackers and travelers on a budget.
 This incredible beach is one of the top surf spots in El Salvador and a big part of the Salvadoran Surf City project.